Kp0c/war-crimes-map/README.md

   - Animate filter when it opens and closes
   - Close filter when "Apply" button clicked
   - Make list view look nice
-  - Change "Map" button color to black to be visible on the white list view background
+  - Change "Map" button color to black to be visible on the white-colored list view background
   - Allow moving the map by dragging on the mobile
   - Allow zooming the map by pinching on the mobile